haath/Commander.NET/README.md

 }
 ```

+- If at least one command is specified, but no command name is found in the arguments, the parser will raise a `CommandMissingException`
-Any arguments passed **after** the name of the command, are parsed and serialized into that command.
+- Any arguments passed **after** the name of the command, are parsed and serialized into that command.

 ## //TODO